 Remember the number 85.
-Noise Induced Hearing Loss is caused by sound levels and duration.
-The longer you listen to "loud" music (above 85 decibels) the more likely you'll lose part of your hearing.
+Noise-Induced Hearing Loss is caused by sound levels and duration.
+The longer you listen to "loud" music (above 85 decibels), the more likely you'll lose part of your hearing.

 We give you this warning because the Apple Ipods can go up to 104 dBA with the included headphones, almost 20 dBA higher than necessary to damage hearing.'

 Don't think music has to be loud to keep you motivated.
-Music played at sound levels considered "low-risk" were just as enjoyable and motivational for test subjects who listened to them.
+Music played at sound levels considered "low-risk" was just as enjoyable and motivational for test subjects who listened to them.
 If you're going to an aerobics class where the music is cranked all the way up, consider getting a good set of earplugs to protect your hearing.

 Finally, play what you want, not what other people think you should.
 It's your motivational music, don't feel like you have to listen to things someone else loads on your player.
 It doesn't matter if it's 70s disco or 90s metal.
 When you're working out at the gym, the music coming through your headphones should be all about you.